markomr/getting-and-cleaning-data/CodeBook.md

 * train/y_train.txt - Activity id for every measurement row, 1 column, 7352 rows, 6 distinct values
 * train/Inertial Signals/... - Not used

+In total the data contains 10299 rows of measurement data in 561 columns.
+In addition to the actual numeric measurement data also subject and activity data is provided in separate files.

 ## Reduced data